DLLs in Visual C++

 Search Path Used by Windows to Locate a DLL

-Describes the search path that the Windows operating system uses to locate a DLL on the system.
+Describes the search path that the Windows operating system uses to locate a DLL on your system.

-Module States of a Regular MFC DLL Dynamically Linked to MFC
+Module States of a Regular DLL Dynamically Linked to MFC

-Describes the module states of a regular MFC DLL dynamically linked to MFC.
+Describes the module states of a regular DLL dynamically linked to MFC.

 Explains DLLs that typically implements reusable classes derived from the existing Microsoft Foundation Class Library classes.

 Discusses a resource-only DLL, which contains nothing but resources, such as icons, bitmaps, strings, and dialog boxes.

 Provides enhanced support for satellite DLLs, a feature that helps in creating applications localized for multiple languages.